ronaldoussoren/pyobjc/docs/api/module-objc.rst

    copying values before storing them).

-   The class :class:`object_property` provides simular features with a nicer python interface: with that calss the property behaves itself like a property for python code, with this function you still have to call accessor methods in your code.
+   The class :class:`object_property` provides simular features with a nicer python interface: with that class the property behaves itself like a property for python code, with this function you still have to call accessor methods in your code.